univrs-cloud/virgo/README.md

  * `ENABLE_SSH` (Default: `1`)

    Setting to `1` will enable ssh server for remote log in.
-Note that if you are using a common password such as the defaults there is a high risk of attackers taking over you Raspberry Pi.
+Note that if you are using a common password such as the defaults there is a high risk of attackers taking over.

   * `PUBKEY_SSH_FIRST_USER` (Default: unset)